suloku/gcmm/trunk/readme.txt

 *Justb & dsbomb for originally creating gcmm
 *CowTRobo & Samsom for very useful old sources *Tantric for pointing out that official memory cards won't work on wii mode, which encouraged me to continue gcmm as all my previous efforts where in vane due to using an official card for the testing.
+*tueidj, for his patches and very useful information and support.
+*dronesplitter for banner and icon implementation *PlabloACZ and Picachu025 for updating the source.
+*Nano, for inspiring me to finally working again on GCMM

 ×—–­—–­—–­—–­ –­—–­—–­—–­—–­—–­—–­—–­—–­—–­— ­—–­—–­—–­—–­—–­—–­—–­—-­—–­-–•¬
 |0O×øo·                                                               ·oø×O0|